 - Sliding shower doors, sometimes called bypass doors, are made up of two or three panels of glass that install on tracks to slide back and forth.
 They are a great choice for small bathrooms because they don’t require any additional space as they open.
-Sliding doors tend to be the choice for showers with openings of 60 inches or wider.
+Sliding doors tend to be the choice for showers with openings of 60 inches wide or wider.

 - Hinged doors also are called pivoting or swinging doors; they open outward into the bathroom.
-They’re only compatible with larger spaces because they require the space to swing open.
+They’re only compatible with larger spaces because they require room to swing open.
 It’s important to ensure there’s plenty of clearance between the door and any other bathroom fixtures.
 Hinged doors work well for alcove-style showers with narrow openings.

 Framed vs. Frameless

 - Frameless shower doors are constructed with tempered glass thick enough to eliminate the need for metal supports.
-The glass typically measures between ⅜ inch and ½ inch thick.
+The glass typically is between ⅜-inch and ½-inch thick.
 This style results in a streamlined, modern aesthetic and allows shower tiles, stonework, and fixtures to show through.
 Generally speaking, frameless shower doors are more expensive than their framed counterparts.

 - Framed shower doors are made of glass but have solid metal framing to support them.
-They have a traditional look and are generally affordable.
+They have a traditional look and are generally more affordable.
 Depending on the model, the framing can come in a number of different metallic finishes to best suit the style of the bathroom.

-Shower doors installation typically occurs near the end of a shower renovation, and taking precise measurements is essential to ensure a perfect, watertight fit.
+Shower doors installation typically occurs near the end of a shower renovation, and taking precise measurements is essential to ensure a watertight fit.
 Take measurements after the tile and surround installation are complete.

 - 60-inch-wide doors are typically used as sliding-style doors because that’s the width of a standard bathtub.
-The walk-through opening of a sliding shower door ranges between 21.25 inches and 25.5 inches wide.
+The walk-through opening of a sliding shower door ranges between 21¼ inches and 25½ inches wide.